 In trying to decide between an inflatable fishing kayak or an inflatable fishing boat, your personal preference should be the main thing you consider.
 Fishing boats tend to be larger.
 Some will come with a canopy that you can place over them.
 If you have a motor (extra cost) they can go faster than a kayak.
 If you are just looking at paddling, an inflatable kayak will be a lot easier to paddle and will not tire you out as quickly.

 Fishing from an inflatable kayak provides a unique fishing experience according to most people who have given it a try.
-Their smaller size make them easier to backpack to remote locations and since they sit lower in the water it’s normally easier to cast under trees near a bank.
+Their smaller size makes them easier to backpack to remote locations and since they sit lower in the water it’s normally easier to cast under trees near a bank.
 You should consider your personal preferences, your needs, and where you plan to go fishing.
 If you plan to fish alone an inflatable kayak is likely a better choice.
 If you plan to fish with others out on a big lake then an inflatable fishing boat may make a better choice.

 If you are looking for fishing tips click here!